The Search

 5. Get a roommate (or two)

-Sharing the burden of the rent with a roommate or two is an obvious solution.
-Hamm says depending on the apartment layout, he often sees three or four people looking to rent a two bedroom.
-In situations where two out of the four renters have the best financials, he says they will be the leaseholders and do a roommate agreement with the other tenants.
+Sharing the burden of the rent with roommates is an obvious solution.
+Hamm said that depending on the apartment layout, he often sees three or four people looking to rent a two-bedroom apartment.
+In situations where two out of the four renters have the best financials, he said they will be the leaseholders and enter into a roommate agreement with the other tenants.

 6. Explore co-living alternatives